sophietheopossum/blood-of-the-chimera/README.md

 ### `app-emulation/snapd`
 BROKEN
 2.31.1 installs correctly, however it does not function.
-Based off of Docker being available within this portage category, I have placed snapd (the guts of snappy) here as well.
-Installation of this package will draw in `sys-apps/snap-confine` as a dependency.
+Based off of Docker being available within this portage category, snapd is there as well.
+Installation of older versions will draw in `sys-apps/snap-confine` as a dependency. post installation make sure to run the command `systemctl enable --now snapd.service`

 ### `games-util/steam-launcher`
 BROKEN